faktorips/faktorips.base/faktorips-maven-plugin/src/site/markdown/workspace-settings.md

 ### exportHtml
 With this setting `<exportHtml>true</exportHtml>` the Faktor-IPS build will export the model with the **Faktor-IPS Html Export** Wizard.
-To package the generated HTML export in its own JAR, configure the maven-jar-plugin like:
+To package the generated HTML export in its own JAR, configure the maven-jar-plugin like

 ```
  <plugin>
    <artifactId>maven-jar-plugin</artifactId>